How to Record Online Meetings & Share Them With Colleagues

 For some businesses, keeping detailed documentation of what transpires in meetings is a legal requirement.
 There are instances where recording is essential to protect all stakeholders involved in a session, for example, when negotiating the terms of a contract or announcing a change in company policy.

 Meeting recordings serve as official documentation of agreements in these situations.
-They also promote transparency, building trust among clients, partners, and internal stakeholders, which is another reason it’s critical to know how to record a virtual meeting.
+They also promote transparency, building trust among clients, partners, and internal stakeholders, which is another reason it’s critical to know how to record an online meeting.

 Some online meetings are designed to equip professionals with new knowledge and skills to improve competence or increase the team’s productivity.
 Recording the webinar or workshop will make the training session accessible for other colleagues and future team members.

 What’s more, the collection of recordings builds an excellent resource library that stakeholders in your organization could refer to in case they need guidance on certain matters.
-By mastering how to record a video conference and make it available on the cloud, sharing knowledge with colleagues will be as simple as sharing a link or a multimedia file.
+By mastering how to record an online meeting and make it available on the cloud, sharing knowledge with colleagues will be as simple as sharing a link or a multimedia file.

 Meeting recordings are excellent resources for improving your next sessions.
 By revisiting previous sessions, you’ll be able to evaluate if you met the initial goals you set at the start of the meeting or if you covered all items on your agenda.